AsithaLKonara/JarvisX/REMAINING_PHASES_ROADMAP.md

 ## 📞 Want to Implement Any Phase?

 **I can help you implement:**
-- Basic voice output (2-4 hours)
+- CLI voice integration (10-12 hours)
+- Complete CLI placeholders (60-80 hours)
-- Simple web API (2-3 hours)
+- Advanced voice features (40-80 hours)
-- Web dashboard (1-2 weeks)
-- Desktop GUI (2-3 days)
-- Voice input integration (4-6 hours)
+- Plugin system (40-80 hours)

 **Just tell me what you'd like to add!**

 ---

 **Bottom Line:** Your JarvisX V2 is production-ready NOW.
-Voice and UI are optional enhancements that can be added anytime! 🎉
+CLI voice integration completes the system with hands-free operation! 🎉